MA in Economics

 Statements may be forwarded as Word documents or PDF files.
 The applicant’s name and email address (same as used in the admissions application) should be included in the document header.

-Applying for the Economics MA Fellowship does not preclude students from applying to the Mercatus MA Fellowship.
-However, students who accept a Mercatus MA Fellowship offer are not eligible to receive the Economics MA Fellowship awards.
+Applying for the Economics MA Fellowship does not preclude students from applying to the Mercatus Center's Graduate Scholars Program.

 Tags: